 The government has today announced the northern HS2 routes.
-The Rail Forum East Midlands (RFEM) welcomed today’s announcement.
+The Rail Forum Midlands (RFEM) welcomed today’s announcement.
 Paul Francis, chair of the Rail Forum said “The East Midlands rail industry welcomes today’s announcement.
 Our members and the wider supply chain see the Eastern extension to HS2 as a vote of confidence in rail as a means of stimulating economic growth across the UK.

 “Our member companies are ready to supply innovative products and services to HS2.
 We urge government to progress quickly with the first stage of the HS2 scheme so that the supply chain can recruit and develop the skills necessary to build Britain’s newest railway”.